robertorcosta/azure-docs.pt-br/articles/security-center/security-center-incident.md

 * [Alertas de segurança na central de segurança do Azure](security-center-alerts-overview.md).
 * [Gerenciar alertas de segurança](security-center-managing-and-responding-alerts.md)
 * [Guia de planejamento e operações da Central de Segurança do Azure](security-center-planning-and-operations-guide.md)
-* [Blog de segurança do Azure](https://blogs.msdn.com/b/azuresecurity/): encontre postagens no blog sobre a conformidade e a segurança do Azure.